mackenziekbrooks/dci102-f19-humanities-data/docs/index.md

 # Contact

-Mackenzie Brooks, Assistant Professor & Digital Humanities Librarian
+Mackenzie Brooks, Associate Professor & Digital Humanities Librarian

 brooksm@wlu.edu // 540-458-8659 // Leyburn 218

 Office hours: Wednesdays, 10-12pm; Thursday 1-2pm.

+DCI Peer Mentor: Jenna Marvet '21

 # Course description

-This course introduces students to the creation and visualization of data in humanities research.
+This course introduces students to the creation, use, and visualization of data in humanities-based research.
 The course is predicated on the fact that the digital turn of the last several decades has drastically changed the nature of knowledge production and distribution.
-The community and set of practices that is Digital Humanities \(DH\) encourages fluency in media beyond the printed word such as text mining, digital curation, data visualization, and spatial analysis.
-Readings and discussions of theory will complement hands-on application of digital methods and computational thinking.
+In the 21st century, we must develop fluencies in media beyond the printed word such as text mining, network analysis, data visualization, and spatial analysis.
+Readings and discussions of theory from the field and set of practices that is Digital Humanities (DH) will complement hands-on application of digital methods and computational thinking.
 While the objects of our study will primarily come from the humanities, the methods of analysis are widely applicable to the social and natural sciences.
 Three unit-long collaborative projects will explore the creation, structure, and visualization of “humanities data.”
 This course meets in two-hour blocks to accommodate a lab component.

 # Course objectives

-* Ability to understand, analyze, and use data.
+* Recognize and assess data-driven digital projects.
-* Ability to integrate digitally driven research goals, methods, and media with discipline-specific inquiry.
+* Integrate research goals and digital methods with discipline-specific inquiry.
-* Develop critical savvy for assessing sources and data.
+* Develop skills necessary to create, structure, clean, manipulate, and visualize data.
-* Ability to use design critically.
+* Engage in collaborative, interdisciplinary, project-based learning.
-* Ability to assess information and information technologies critically.
+* Create professional website to document and present unit assignments.

-* Ability to work collaboratively.
+# DCI Learning Outcomes
+1. Develop critical capacities for analyzing the role of technology and digital media in contemporary culture, and apply those capacities to a range of disciplinary and interdisciplinary inquiries.
+2. Develop the technical skills necessary for academic and professional success, with an emphasis on online communication and information.
+3. Demonstrate the ability to communicate across different media and to both academic and general audiences.
+4. Engage in collaborative, interdisciplinary, project-based learning.
+5. Develop digital projects that contribute to the scholarly conversation in the student's field of study and demonstrate an awareness of the technological and critical needs of the discipline.
+6. Develop an online professional identity and a portfolio of work in the minor.

 # Course protocols